Extension of algebroids Part I: The Construction: Examples

 \section{Examples}

-Let us conclude this paper with several examples of sandglass sequences; however, most examples with strict adjustments and Yang-Mills connections were already presented in \cite{Fischer:2020lri, Fischer:2021glc, Fischer:2022sus, Fischer:2024vak}, so that we will not repeat those examples, see these references for elaborated details instead.
-Here we will only introduce the abstract idea of the most important examples, and afterwards we will turn to a new class of examples motivated by \cite{Fischer:2401.05966}.
-But let us start with the obvious:
+Let us conclude this paper with several examples of sandglass sequences; however, most examples with strict adjustments and Yang-Mills connections were already presented in \cite{Fischer:2020lri, Fischer:2021glc, Fischer:2022sus, Fischer:2024vak}, so that we will not repeat { and discuss} those examples in detail, see those references for elaborated details instead. { Let us instead give a short introduction of those examples before we highlight certain types of examples, including new ones. }

+Here we will only introduce the abstract idea of the most important examples, and afterwards we will turn to a new class of examples motivated by \cite{Fischer:2401.05966}, concluding with crossed modules and their obstruction.
+But let us start with the obvious, {keeping the notation of the previous section}: